-How CCTV Works ?
+How CCTV Camera Works

 CCTV systems have become extremely popular over the last few decades as the technology has improved and become more affordable.
 The majority of CCTV cameras in use today are usually for surveillance and security purposes.
 CCTV systems can be found in almost every bank, casino, mall, and large department store.
 In fact, CCTV systems have become so affordable, most smaller mom and pop stores also have CCTV systems in them for security purposes.